 Where to Buy

 - Arkansas has 75 counties, and about half are dry.
 Dry is a county where alcohol is not sold.
 Alcohol laws can get pretty confusing in Arkansas, because any local jurisdiction can decide to be dry, whether the county is wet or not.
-However, local jurisdictions cannot elect to go wet in dry county.
+However, I got to know in good faith from my friend, a Johnson county theft lawyer, that local jurisdictions cannot elect to go wet in dry county.
 That means some cities or townships are “dry” in wet counties.
 Occasionally, in counties with two county seats, one district may be wet and the other dry, such as Sebastian and Logan Counties.

 - Dry counties (county seat): Ashley (Hamburg), Bradley (Warren), Clay (Corning/Piggott), Cleburne (Heber Springs), Craighead (Jonesboro/Lake City), Columbia (Magnolia), Crawford (Van Buren), Faulkner (Conway), Fulton (Salem), Grant (Sheridan), Hempstead (Hope), Hot Spring (Malvern), Howard (Nashville), Independence (Batesville), Izard (Melbourne), Johnson (Clarksville), Lafayette (Lewisville), Lawrence (Walnut Ridge/Powhatan), Lincoln (Star City), Little River (Ashdown), Southern Logan (Booneville), Lonoke (Lonoke), Madison (Huntsville), Montgomery (Mt.
 Ida), Newton (Jasper), Perry (Perryville), Pike (Murfreesboro), Polk (Mena), Pope (Russellville), Randolph (Pocahontas), Saline (Benton), Scott (Waldron), Searcy (Marshall), Southern Sebastian (Greenwood), Sevier (De Queen), Stone (Mountain View), Van Buren (Clinton), White (Searcy), and Yell (Dardanelle/Danville).